 All proposals must include a robust and measurable information/education component that will be used to enhance public understanding of the problems the project is designed to address and to encourage their participation in implementing NPS management measures.
 This component should be targeted to the specific audiences contributing to the pollution source.
-For example, if you have identified cattle owners allowing livestock access to streams as a main contributor, your educational activities should be targeted to that audience, rather than a general or K-12 audience.
 Additional resources on this subject are provided in Appendix 2.